-When counting the Chronic conditions for HPI can the status of the condition be taken from the assessment and plan?
-If so, can it be counted for MDM as well as HPI, or would that be considered double dipping?
+When counting the chronic conditions for the history of the present illness (HPI) can the status of the condition be taken from the assessment and plan?
+If so, can it be counted for MDM as well as HPI?
+Or, would that be counting it twice.

 The status of the chronic diseases in the HPI refers to what the patient reports about their conditions.
 Are they having symptoms?
 What medications are they on?
 What does the patient say about managing their conditions at home?